zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

   `mono_100ns_datetime`/`gettimeofday` as a fallback case.

 Is it possible to get a negative elapsed interval on Mono?
-It's theoretically possible on old version on Mono and on old hardware.
+It's theoretically possible on the old version on Mono and old hardware.
 This bug was [fixed](https://github.com/mono/mono/commit/dbc021772a8c0a8bf97615523c73d55cf9b376c3) by me and [merged](https://github.com/mono/mono/commit/226af94a2345f88d3170823646e1c25a276ba281) into the master (Sep 23, 2015).

 ---